 We received a suggestion to write a blog about over-charging for car repairs from our Facebook friend Justin.
-This is an issue our inquiry unit receives quite often so we thought this was a great blog topic!
+This is an issue our inquiry team receives quite often so we thought this was a great blog topic!

 Currently, the automobile repair industry is not regulated.
 This means that there is no governing body or designated association that oversees the services or behaviour of automobile repair shops.
 Consider the following tips to limit the risks of being overcharged for repair service: